AriaSalvatrice/synth-printer/README.md

 - [ ] Documentation!!
 This is the most important part.
 I need to explain all it takes to get good results.
 - [ ] A jupyter browser thing?
 Sounds daunting but people would really prefer not to have to install anything.
 - [ ] Do people want to add text labels?
 They will be very disappointed with quality though.
+- [ ] Good documentation of the available functions, there's already docstrings so i can prolly automate it
+- [ ] SVG Export, document a process to print on transparencies, mention toner transfer
+- [ ] Figure out more how to make it useful for DXF / CNC processes